StackVista/stackstate-docs/use/concepts/k8sTs-relations.md

 🚧 TODO - fix for kubernetes troubleshooting

 A relation connects two [components or groups of components](/use/concepts/components.md).
 Relations have some similarities with components.
 Just like a component, they can have a health state and a propagated health state.
-In the StackState topology perspective, relations are shown as lines connecting components or component groups.
+In the Rancher Observability topology perspective, relations are shown as lines connecting components or component groups.

 ## Relation types

-Relations in StackState can be either direct or indirect.
+Relations in Rancher Observability can be either direct or indirect.
 The type of relation is indicated by the type of line connecting the components.
 Relations that connect to a component group are represented as grouped relations, these can contain a combination of direct and indirect relations and may connect to all or only some components included in the group.
 Select a relation in the topology visualizer to display detailed information about it in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details** depending on the relation type that you selected.

 You can customize the types of relations displayed in the [visualization settings](/use/stackstate-ui/views/visualization_settings.md).